Tomato Kale Pesto Frittata

 The tomato kale pesto frittata puffs up and turns golden.
 It is ready when it is just set in the middle.

-I sprinkle the top with scallions, chives and grated Parmesan and then cut wedges and serve them with a simple salad like one with arugula and lemon vinaigrette.
+I sprinkle the top with scallions, chives and grated Parmesan.
+Then I cut wedges and serve them with a simple salad like one with arugula and lemon vinaigrette.

 Tomato Kale Pesto Frittata